vasilax/multi_az_wordpress/README.md

 - RDS DB

-Manual work to be done:
+Manual work to do:
-Before tf apply  - Create Key Pair and download a private key locally after tf apply loging to wordpress install /wp-admin directory, and add S3 bucket name to the AWS plugin.
+Before tf apply  - Create Key Pair and download a private key locally After tf apply log to wordpress admin /wp-admin directory, and add S3 bucket name to the AWS plugin.